btcpayserver/btcpayserver-doc/docs/ManualDeploymentExtended.md

 ####################
 # Provide a private /tmp and /var/tmp.
 PrivateTmp=true

+# Deny access to /home, /root and /run/user
+ProtectHome=true

 # Mount /usr, /boot/ and /etc read-only for the process.
 ProtectSystem=full